Working with ACLs using the web interface

 1. Find any ACL associated with your service in which the associated IP addresses or subnet masks appear.
 Because ACL entries are versionless, the service version you choose doesn't matter.
 Choose the one that makes the most sense to you.

-2. Hover your cursor over an ACL entry, then click the pencil icon that appears.
+2. Hover your cursor over an ACL entry, then click the pencil that appears.

 3. Edit the IP address, subnet mask, or comment as necessary.

-4. Click the Save button.
+4. Click Save.
 The changes you make will be immediately applied to your configuration.
 If you ACL container has already been associated with a deployed service version, those changes will happen live.

 Deleting an ACL